petreboy14/node-simples3/README.md

 SimpleS3 is a very simple S3 http client.
-It wraps [request](https://github.com/mikeal/request) and lets that module do all the heavy lifting
+It wraps [hyperquest](https://github.com/substack/hyperquest) for HTTP requests, and [faketoe](https://github.com/spumko/faketoe) for xml parsing.

 Usage
 =====